-JICA's overseas offices conduct security

-checks on the residences of its experts and volunteers to ensure their safety.
-JICA bears the expenses for the additional crime prevention systems and equipment as necessary.
-For example, JICA may arrange the cost for allocation of security guards, installation of alarm systems, iron bars, auxiliary locks, the construction of raised fences, the reinforcement of doors and window frames, the replacement of locks, and the installation of auxiliary locks as and when considered necessary.
+JICA's overseas offices conduct security checks on the residences of its experts and volunteers to ensure their safety.
+JICA also offers additional crime prevention systems and equipment as necessary.
+For example, JICA may take measures such as the allocation of security guards, the installation of alarm systems, iron bars, and auxiliary locks, the construction of raised fences, the reinforcement of doors and window frames, the replacement of locks when considered necessary.